Your Ticket to Train Books

 We also LOVE The Ultimate Book of Vehicles - hours of engaged enjoyment along with Rockstar status on the gifting, we love getting it in little hands.
 Yes, pop-up books can get destroyed, but consider it a lesson in teaching the "treasure" in books, and, when there are missing parts after a while, know that it was well-loved.
 Vehicles has more than 60 movable parts - help a crane lift its load, open the hold of a cargo plane, make a helicopter spin, and, yes, there is a train.
 Don’t forget Polar Express, and my Kate Shelley and the Midnight Express, an easy reader about a girl saving an express train in a raging storm - it was made into a Reading Rainbow feature (you can find the video on Youtube).
 Do you know another favorite?
 Tell us in the comments!

-• These are Amazon Affiliate links which may benefit Grandycamp with no additional cost to you.
+• These are Bookshop links which may benefit Grandycamp with no additional cost to you.
+We are no longer Amazon affiliates, and are happy even if you “shop”at the library!

 -by Karen Ritz, creator of www.GrandyCamp.info – website and social for active, busy grandparents, B.S.
 Children’s Literature and Illustration, University of Minnesota, illustrator of 46 children’s books, and “Gramma” to Jack and Grace.